 Green Tea bioactive agents polyphenols promote immune cells i.e. Natural Killer cells in the body to induce antiviral activity (37).

 EGCG can directly kill bacteria and viruses, including the influenza virus.
 Thus, taking tea can be useful for flu and influenza (38).

 The antimicrobial activity of Green tea is useful against a wide variety of infections.
 It also has a role in enhancing immune system function.

 The EGCG from Green tea is also shown to inhibit VEGFs (Vascular Endothelial Growth Factors) that are required for tumor spread to secondary sites through a process called angiogenesis (42).

 In humans, skin applications can help prevent the harmful effect of UV rays and reduce the risk of skin cancer (46).

 Green tea Catechins have shown to suppress tumor invasion and metastasis by inhibiting the promoter of metastasis called Matrix metalloproteinases (MMPs) (47).

 Several animals and human cell studies have shown that Green tea has anti-tumor potential in different types of cancers such as lung cancer, leukemia, breast cancer, prostate cancer cells (51,52,53,54,55,56,57).

-The gist: Green tea extract containing EGCG and catechins have antitumor effects.
+Green tea extract containing EGCG and catechins have antitumor effects.
 Many of the studies in human cells have shown a protective function against tumors.
 Thus, Green tea could be a good addition to a daily diet.

 6) Green Tea Can Reduce the Risk of Heart Disease